Diversity on Campus

 The purpose of the Affirmative Action Advisory Committee (AACC) is to promote equal opportunity, ensure the college is aware of federal and state legislation and to see that the college’s mission to seek and provide diversity throughout its levels of workforce is realized.
 A Board of Trustees member serves as an active participant and the committee chair reports directly to the college president.
 The committee publishes and distributes the Affirmative Action Policy and Guidebook for the college to help communicate policies and procedures regarding sexual harassment, discrimination and search committees.
 The committee also focuses on monitoring outcomes rather than intent and annually reviews benchmarks related to workforce analysis and student enrollment.
 The chair, who also serves as the college’s Equity Officer, meets with each search and screen committee to present and review college policies and to provide screening and interview guidelines to ensure applicant pools remain diverse.
 Mandatory harassment training is provided to highlight what is and what is not acceptable at the college’s work environment.

 At Westchester Community College, we continually seek to expand on the diversity of our faculty and staff.
 Women and minorities are greatly encouraged to apply for all positions at the college.
-In 2009 the college held its first annual Diversity Job Fair for Adjunct Faculty which demonstrated the college’s commitment to diversify the faculty to reflect the diversity of our student body.
-Its purpose was to invite diverse applicants on campus to learn about current summer and fall job openings.
+The college occasionally holds Diversity Job Fairs for Adjunct Faculty which demonstrates the college’s commitment to diversify the faculty and to reflect the diversity of our student body.
+Its purpose is to invite diverse applicants on campus to learn about current summer and fall job openings.

 The Gateway Center